peymanhr/kb/Programming/rest.md

 ## So what is REST exactly?

-In a RESTful Web service, HTTP requests are made to a resource's URL and a response that may be in XML, JSON or some other defined format are returned.
+In a RESTful Web service, HTTP requests are made to a URL and a response that its content may be in XML, JSON or some other defined format are returned.

 - REST is more like normal web browsing but the audience is a software instead of a human being.
-    * It us based on HTTP protocol
+    * It is based on HTTP protocol
     * It uses URLs for different resources
     * The output format is usually **JSON** or **XML** instead of HTML because the intended audience is a software